 The funnest thing about the intro to Behind This Wall is when we recorded it, it wasn't done with an acoustic guitar.
-It was done with the band, with Ken and Nick kind of hitting certain notes behind me in like the same pattern, but it was all put together.
-And when we went to mix the song, it was just me and Skip in the studio, and I was listening to the front and I was like, "I want to do this…I want to strip all the instrumentation away and just do it with, like, two acoustic guitars."
+It was done with the band, with Ken and Nick, all put together.
+But when we went to mix the song, it was just me and Skip in the studio, and I was listening to the front and I was like, "I want to do this…I want to strip all the instrumentation away and just do it with, like, two acoustic guitars."

 So, I did it without Ken and Nick knowing.
-And there's no click tracks at the beginning, too, so I had to kind of, like…if you listen to the song, you can hear it at the end speed up because I'm trying to get the whole thing in before we have to punch the whole band in.
+And there's no click track at the beginning, either, so if you listen to the song, you can hear it speed up at the end of the intro because I'm trying to get the whole thing in before we have to punch the whole band in.
 But, so…I did it, and Skip was like, “Yeah, it's fuckin’ awesome!”

-Ken doesn't remember this, but when he got to the studio, he was fuckin’ pissed that I cut the drums and the bass out of that beginning.
+Ken doesn't remember this, but when he got to the studio, he was fuckin’ pissed that I cut the drums and the bass out of the beginning.
 He was not happy about it.
-We've talked about it now and he doesn't remember being mad, but I was like, “Yeah, you were.
-You were fucking pissed.”
+We've talked about it now and he doesn't remember being mad, but I was like, “Yeah, you were fucking pissed.”

 So, that was pretty funny.
-But, yeah…I just did it on a whim, because, you know, I just wanted to try something different.
+But, yeah…I just did it on a whim.
+I just wanted to try something different.
 And that's how that went down.

 All that Turning Point stuff was written…I was a drummer first, then I started playing guitar.
 My older brother was given this really shitty Yamaha acoustic guitar that was missing a high E string and he never played it, and I started picking that up and teaching myself how to play.
 Everything was written on an acoustic guitar, which is pretty funny for hardcore music.
 I would write it, you know, sitting on my couch, on a crappy acoustic guitar, and then translate it to electric guitar.